 During its evaluation of the effectiveness of disclosure controls and procedures as of December 31, 2019, management identified material weaknesses in internal control over financial reporting.
-During 2020, we identified and implemented remedial measures to address the control deficiencies that led to the material weaknesses.
+During 2020, we identified and implemented remedial measures to address the control deficiencies that led to the material weaknesses and our internal control over financial reporting was effective as of December 31, 2020 and 2021.
 However, there can be no assurance that remedial measures will prevent other control deficiencies or material weaknesses, and we may identify additional material weaknesses in our internal control over financial reporting in the future.
-If we are unable to remediate the material weaknesses or we identify additional material weaknesses in our internal control over financial reporting in the future, our ability to analyze, record and report financial information free of material misstatements, and to prepare our financial statements within the time periods specified by the rules and forms of the SEC may be adversely affected.
+If we identify additional material misstatements, and to prepare our financial statements within the time periods specified by the rules and forms of the SEC may be adversely affected.
 The occurrence of, or failure to remediate, any further material weaknesses in our internal control over financial reporting may result in material misstatements, as well as negatively impact the reliability of our financial statements, our reputation, our business, and the trading price of our common stock, potentially leading to the suspension of trading on or delisting of our common stock from the NASDAQ stock exchange.